jamescooke/blog/content/1401-ustwo-presentation.rst

-I believe that the Seinfeld method can help break down some of the blockers that we experience when procrastinating, by forcing us to refactor large, unmeasurable and daunting tasks into mini-tasks with are the opposite - achievable, simple and regular.
+I believe that the Seinfeld method can help break down some of the blockers that we experience when procrastinating, by forcing us to refactor large, unmeasurable and daunting tasks into mini-tasks which are the opposite - achievable, simple and regular.
 It also helps us to refocus on continual small steps rather than the big picture.